crsven/things_templates/README.md

   - 'Item 2'
 ```
 Tags will be applied to all items.
 If a project of the same name already exists,
 the existing project will be used.
+If you don't get a cryptic error and instead
+get a cryptic note with a project and/or item IDs, pop on over to Things and
+reap your rewards!

 ## Contributing